What were the incas known for? 2026

 Another remarkable feature of the Inca military was its ability to adapt to the diverse and often treacherous landscapes of the Andes.
 The Incas used their knowledge of the terrain to their advantage, employing tactics that made the most of natural obstacles.
 For example, in the high-altitude regions of the Andes, where traditional warfare would be challenging, the Incas used surprise attacks and ambushes to catch their enemies off guard.

 The Incas also recognized the importance of the Inca Road System (Qhapaq Ñan), a vast network of roads that connected the empire and facilitated the movement of troops.
 These roads allowed them to quickly deploy soldiers, goods, and supplies, ensuring that the empire could defend itself on multiple fronts.
+Today, historians and travelers can better understand the strategic significance of these routes through resources such as Salkantay Maps, which help illustrate how the Andean geography influenced transportation, communication, and military operations across the empire.

 Llama-Equipped soldiers